Morecambe Lifeboat Station: History

 The hovercraft became operational on 23 December 2002, and at a ceremony in 2003, was named Hurley Flyer (H-002), having been funded by Mrs Kay Hurley of Oxfordshire.

 On the night of 5 February 2004, to highlight the dangers encountered in the area, tragedy struck Morecambe Bay.
 Emergency services were alerted by a desperate call made to 999 by Guo Binglong.
 A large group of 30 Chinese cockle pickers were caught out by the sands and the tide.
-The cocklers were under the direction of illegal gang masters who were compelling them to work in these dangerous conditions, for little pay, with no regard for their safety, and in 2006, the group's gangmaster was found guilty of manslaughter, and jailed for 14 years.
+The cocklers were under the direction of illegal gang masters who were compelling them to work in these dangerous conditions, for little pay, with no regard for their safety.
+In 2006, the group's gangmaster was found guilty of manslaughter, and jailed for 14 years.
 Lifeboat crews made every effort to save lives, but 23 people drowned, including Guo Binglong, and the main task ended up recovering bodies.
-A framed letter of thanks signed by the chairman of the institution, Mr Peter Nicholson, was awarded to John Beaty, lifeboat operations manager, with a second letter to all the crew and shore helpers.
+A "Framed letter of thanks signed by the chairman of the Institution", Mr Peter Nicholson, was awarded to John Beaty, lifeboat operations manager, with a second letter to all the crew and shore helpers.

 Temporary facilities for the Hovercraft had been provided in 2003, costing £64,883.
 In 2009, a second station building was constructed 1/2 mi to the west along the promenade, providing permanent facilities, costing £935,528.

+On 20 August 2016, a day of strong winds and heavy rain, celebrations were held to mark the fiftieth anniversary of Morecambe Lifeboat Station.
+30-year-service awards made to two crew members.
+The day was rounded off by an actual call on the Inshore lifeboat, to an capsized catamaran near Arnside.

+Just 17 months later in January 2018, the station would record the death of Keith Willacy at the age of 81.
+Former Helm and Honorary Secretary, Willacy was the most decorated crew member at Morecambe, awarded the RNLI Bronze Medal in 1973, and the RNLI Silver Medal 10 years later in 1983.